westonkd/aircana/README.md

 ### 5. Update Knowledge

-Whenever you update Confluence pages or add new ones with the agent label:
+Whenever you update Confluence pages, add new ones with the agent label, or want to refresh web content:

 ```bash
 aircana agents refresh backend-api
 ```

+This refreshes both Confluence pages and web URLs associated with the agent.

 ## All Commands